ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ## Deploy the Subnet

-To deploy our new Subnet, we can run
+To deploy the new Subnet, run

 ```bash
 avalanche subnet deploy testsubnet